 The MAMAC (Musée d’Art moderne et d’Art contemporain) is a museum of modern and contemporary art in Nice, one of the largest in Southern France.

-The museum includes a space for special events, a 237-seat auditorium, a documentation center, a restaurant, and a bookstore.
+The museum includes a hall for special events, a 237-seat auditorium, a documentation center, a restaurant, and a bookstore.

 The MAMAC also hosts temporary exhibitions, conferences, seminars, educational courses, and music concerts.

 Photos: cover by Alessio Bragadini (CC BY-SA 2.0); 1 by valdosilasol (CC BY-NC 2.0); 2 by Karen Bryan (CC BY-ND 2.0); 3 by Eisabeth Skene (CC BY-NC-ND 2.0); 4 by L’amande (CC BY 2.0).

 How our readers rate this museum (you can vote)

 Nice and the French Riviera